thiswillbeyourgithub/freshrss_python_api/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0 (GPLv3).
-See the [LICENSE](LICENSE) file for more details.
+This project is licensed.
+See [LICENSE](LICENSE) file for more details.

 ## Contributing